-During the 72nd session of the United Nations General Assembly, ICV will host one of its most impactful events to date, ICV Investing in African Health Systems, where we will convene CEOs from the Private Sector, Ministers of Health, Heads of UN Agencies, Philanthropists, Institutional Investors and Innovators to create sustainable health systems for Africa.
+During the 72nd session of the United Nations General Assembly, ICV will host one of its most impactful events to date, ICV Investing in African Health Systems, where we will convene Family Offices, Institutional Investors, Philanthropists, CEOs from the Private Sector, Ministers of Health and Heads of UN Agencies to create sustainable health systems for Africa.

 Over the past 20 years, the world has taken unprecedented steps to improve and save lives.